-Our focus in this ministry, as missionary disciples following Jesus teachings, is to promote family peace as we serve as first responders to our brothers and sisters who need to restore the peace of mind, body and spirit in their lives due to domestic abuse.
+Our focus in this ministry is to serve as first responders to our brothers and sisters who need to restore their peace of mind, body and spirit, due to domestic abuse.

 October is Domestic Violence Awareness and Respect Life Month